 Wind+Solar Curtailment and the KR3 Hydroproject

 Summary: Due to the increased and increasing use of solar and wind power, which typically has to be consumed by the end user as soon as it is generated, California's grid already creates too much power during some times of the day.
 This is particularly true in the winter, spring, and fall months, when demand for power to cool homes is lower.
 During these times, California's solar and wind power generating resources are deliberately turned off to prevent overloading the grid.
 Yet inexplicably, KR3 remains online generating unnecessary and unneeded power.
-This post explains why KR3 should be taken offline during the hours of 10am and 5pm from February to June and September to November.
+This post explains why KR3 should be taken offline during the hours of 9am and 3pm from February to June.
 During these periods of vast excess power generation from other sources, the highest and best use of the Wild and Scenic North Fork Kern is not power generation — there is too much of that already — but natural flows for recreational use and environmental protection.

 The deployment of renewables in California has been incredibly successful to this point on our state’s path to a green grid.
 However, it has brought along an unanticipated consequence: the threat of over-generation — that is, generating more power than the grid can handle.
 All power must serve a load, and system operator CAISO works tirelessly to equalize supply with demand.
 Balance has become more difficult with the deployment of renewables like wind and solar, which increasingly threaten to swamp the grid with too much energy production during daylight hours, leaving supply well above the levels of demand.
 That’s the risk of over-generation.